flipt-io/flipt/sdk/client/python/README.md

 cargo build
 ```

 This should generate a `target/` directory in the root of this repository, which contains the dynamic linking library built for your platform.
-This dynamic library will contain the functinonality necessary for the Python client to make FFI calls.
-Depending on what your platform is you can set the `ENGINE_LIB_PATH` to:
+This dynamic library will contain the functionality necessary for the Python client to make FFI calls.
+You'll need to set the `ENGINE_LIB_PATH` environment variable depending on your platform:

 - **Linux**: `{FLIPT_REPO_ROOT}/target/debug/libengine.so`
 - **Windows**: `{FLIPT_REPO_ROOT}/target/debug/libengine.dll`